sailfish009/goodvibes/HACKING.md

   quite similar to the plugins you often find in music players on GNU/Linux.
   Except that I didn't dare to call it plugin, for plugins are usually something discovered and loaded at run-time, not at compile-time.
-- `libcaphe`: a library to handle system sleep inhibition.
-Actually GTK can already do that through GtkApplication, so one day this will go away.